jepasq/daily-chores/README.md

 # Run

-Once all prerequisite are met, to start the applicarion :
+Once all prerequisite are met, to start the application :

 	npm start